react-navigation/react-navigation.github.io/docs/navigation-options-resolution.md

 We also know that `createStackNavigator` and related functions return React components.
 So when we set the `navigationOptions` directly on the `HomeStack` and `SettingsStack` component, it allows us to control the `navigationOptions` for its parent navigator when its used as a screen component.
 In this case, the `navigationOptions` on our stack components configure the label in the tab navigator that renders the stacks.

-## **Caution**: navigationOption property isn't the same as the one in navigatorConfig
+## **Caution**: the navigationOptions property vs configuration

 Navigators are initialized with `createXNavigator(routeConfig, navigatorConfig)`.
-Inside of `navigatorConfig` we can add `navigationOptions` as well.
-These `navigationOptions` are the default options for screens within that navigator.
-[Read more about sharing common navigationOptions](headers.html#sharing-common-navigationoptions-across-screens).
+Inside of `navigatorConfig` we can add a `navigationOptions` property.
+These `navigationOptions` are the default options for screens within that navigator ([read more about sharing common navigationOptions](headers.html#sharing-common-navigationoptions-across-screens)), they do not refer to the `navigationOptions` for that navigator &mdash; as we have seen above, we set the `navigationOptions` property directly on the navigator for that use case.

 ```js
 const HomeStack = createStackNavigator({ A }, {